Woman wins Virginia lottery 30 times in one day

 On the night of the Feb.
 11 Pick 4 drawing, each of Brown's 30 plays won the top prize, netting her $150,000.

-"I nearly had a heart attack," Brown said, according to a statement from the Virginia lottery.
+"I nearly had a heart attack," Brown said, according to a statement from Virginia Lottery.

-The odds of matching all four numbers in order are 1 in 10,000, Virginia Lottery said.
+The odds of matching all four numbers in order are 1 in 10,000, the agency said.

 Brown has no immediate plans for her winnings, the statement said, but she is considering renovating her home.